 |Skills/Subjects:||Adobe Illustrator, business, CSS, ethnography, HTML, ibm, information architecture, information visualization, interaction design, interface design, Invision, management, marketing, mathematics, prototyping, research, UI design, usability, Usability testing, UX, web app, web design|

-I currently lead design research and contribute to interaction and interface design with IBM Blockchain Solutions for Food Trust and a currently secret blockchain service.
-Most of my time is spent at Watson HQ in NYC’s wonderful East Village, as well as the nerdy/classy Watson Research Center upstate.
+I currently lead design research for IBM Blockchain Solutions (including Food Trust) and lead UX design for two of those solutions: a currently secret blockchain service, and another currently secret logistics service.
 Before that I led research and design for compute and network services on IBM Cloud, IBM Q, Watson Education, and others that I describe below.

 In addition to the solutions I led design or research for, I have also been involved in the broader blockchain space at IBM.
 I spoke at an event for recent sales hires about Food Trust and the importance of UX research, where I also co-led a design thinking workshop to align them on the importance of understanding and empathizing with users as much as customers.
 Similarly, in mid-2018 I advised the organizers of the Blockchain Bean event, where another IBM team collaborated with Ogilvy and Brooklyn Roasting Company on a public display of food supply chain transparency at Smorgasburg.

 I have also frequently worked with the Blockchain Platform team to align research and design interests across blockchain applications.
 As one of only a couple researchers in the entire blockchain space at IBM, I frequently shared and learned about as much as I could to ensure our teams were as prepared as possible with cross-domain research.

 Design career website